 “Now the king was attracted to Esther more than to any of the other women, and she won his favor and approval more than any of the other virgins.
 So he set a royal crown on her head and made her queen instead of Vashti.”
 (Esther 2:17)

-This upcoming holiday celebrates the exemplary leadership and bravery of Hadassah, a Jewish girl who rose to become ancient Persia’s Queen Esther.
+The most joyous festival on the Jewish calendar—Purim (Festival of Lots), celebrates the exemplary leadership and bravery of Hadassah, a Jewish girl who rose to become ancient Persia’s Queen Esther.

 As queen, Esther risked death to inspire change, advocating for the Jewish People’s salvation from planned genocide.